-The AKG N200 Wireless are above-average sounding wireless in-ears.
-They have a neutral and flat audio reproduction which is versatile for most music genres.
-They are decently comfortable, as they don’t enter your ear canal deeply and are well-built.
+The AKG N200 Wireless are wireless in-ears with a very well-balanced sound profile.
+They're decently comfortable, as they don’t enter your ear canal deeply and are well-built.
 Unfortunately, they don't isolate as much ambient noise as other in-ears, which won’t be ideal for commuting or use at the office.
-However, they don’t leak too much, so you’ll be able to block more noise when playing audio content at higher volumes without bothering people surrounding you.
+However, they don’t leak too much, so you can block more noise when playing audio content at higher volumes without bothering people surrounding you.
 Most users should be satisfied with these headphones.

 These headphones are decently comfortable.
 They don’t enter your ear canal too deeply, and they come with a few tip options.
 The tips are also color-coded, so it’s easy to find the same size tips.
 The earbuds are small and fit nicely inside most ears, but unfortunately, you don’t get different fin size options.

 The AKG N200's in-line remote is pretty straightforward.
 You get common functionalities like call/music management, volume control, and track skipping.
 You can also access your voice assistant by double-tapping the middle multi-function button.
 The remote is easy to use, and the feedback from physical buttons is good and clicky.
 You also get audio cues for maximum volume and when you trigger your voice assistant.

 Like most in-ears, the AKG N200 don’t trap too much heat inside the ears and allow airflow.
 You shouldn’t feel too much of a difference when wearing these, even after long listening sessions.
 They're a good option for sports, as you shouldn’t sweat more than usual when using these.

 Like most in-ears, they're very portable and will fit in most pockets and bags.
 They're easy to carry around your neck as their buds are magnetic and clip together.
 You can also fit them inside the included case, which is fairly small and fits in pockets.